ISRAEL/PALESTINE AND THE DEATH OF DIALOGUE

 Death Of Dialogue As A Fait Accompli

 That was the pound of flesh I needed to offer up.
 I needed to subscribe to the narrative of the “river to the sea” crowd as the only factual discourse, or it was the end of the discussion.
-And of course, you can never question or criticize any actors in the free Palestine movement… including Hamas.
+And of course, you can never question or criticize any actors in the free Palestine movement… including the extremist positions of Hamas.

 I’m the first to admit that there is plenty to criticize regarding Israel’s policies towards the Palestinians (West Bank occupation, the settlements and settler violence, land grabs, extrajudicial arrests, etc.).
 But any discussion of these critical points of contention is moot because the “pound of flesh” purity test renders it all irrelevant.